OWASP/owasp-summit-2017/Working-Sessions/OwaspSAMM/SAMM-After-Action-Report.md

 ## Who

-Security champions, Security architects, DevOps Roles, CISO, ...
+The target audience for this Working Session is:

+- Security champions
+- Security architects
+- DevOps Roles
+- CISOs